AdaCore/gnatstudio/docs/users_guide/extending.rst

   editors, for example to align a set of lines based on various criteria or to manipulate a rectangular selection of text.

-To graphically choose which plug-ins are loaded on startup, select the :menuselection:`Tools --> Plug-ins` menu.
-This brings up a new window, containing two parts:

-* A list of all known plug-ins on the left.

-  This list indicates the name of the plug-in, and whether it is loaded in this GPS session (when the toggle button is checked).
+You can graphically choose which plug-ins are loaded on startup by opening the preferences editor dialog (:menuselection:`Edit --> Preferences` menu), under the :guilabel:`Plugins` section.
+This section lists all the known plugins on the left.
+By selecting one particular plugin, the corresponding preferences page is opened on the right.
+Each plugin page comes with the same layout:

+* A :guilabel:`General` group

+  This group indicates the exact location of the plug-in file.
+Moreover, this group contains a toggle button (:guilabel:`Loaded at startup`) which allows you to decide if this plugin should be loaded or not in the next GPS session.

   As described in :ref:`Customization_files_and_plugins`, GPS searches for plug-ins in various directories and, based on these directories, decides whether to automatically load the plug-in on startup.

-* Details for the selected plug-in on the right.

-  This window is a notebook with two pages: the first contains the exact location of the plug-in, the reason it was either loaded or not loaded, and the source of the plug-in.
+* An optional :guilabel:`Preferences` group

+  This group lists all the preferences related to the selected plug-in, allowing you to customize the plug-in behavior.
+Note that this group is displayed only if preferences have been registered for this plug-in.

+* A :guilabel:`Documentation` frame

+  This frame displays the plugin file documentation.
 By convention, each plug-in starts with a comment indicating the purpose of this plug-in and more detailed documentation on its usage.
-This also contains the plug-in itself, so it can act as an example you can use to create your own customization script.
-The list of plug-ins to load are stored in the file :file:`HOME/.gps/startup.xml`.

-  If you have modified anything through this dialog (such as the list of plug-ins to load or unload), you need to restart GPS, since it cannot unload a module due to such an action having too many possible effects on GPS, so a dialog is displayed asking you whether you would like to exit GPS.
-Doing so saves your files.
+If you have modified the list of plugins that should be loaded at startup, you will need to restart GPS, since it cannot unload a module due to such an action having too many possible effects on GPS: then, a dialog is displayed asking you whether you would like to exit GPS when closing the preferences editor dialog.

+All the changes explictly set by the user in the list of plug-ins to load at startup are saved in :file:`HOME/.gps/startup.xml`.

 .. _Customizing_through_XML_and_Python_files: